wickathou/diploi.com/src/content/blog/using_cursor_with_lovable_apps_and_how_to_deploy/importing_from_lovable.md

 addons: []
 ```

 The `diploi.yaml` tells Diploi how to build your app's environment.
-Each component and addon defined for your app, has a name, identifier, and a package URL pointing to the Diploi component repository.
+Each component and addon defined for your app has a name, identifier, and a package URL pointing to the Diploi component repository.

 #### 2. Add new components and addons to your Lovable add

 To add a new component for your app's stack, all you need to do is add a new entry to the components or addons list with all of the properties required to define them.
-For example, let's say we want to add **FastAPI**, **Postgres** and **Redis**, your `diploi.yaml` would then look like this:
+For example, let's say we want to add **FastAPI**, **Postgres**, and **Redis**, your `diploi.yaml` would then look like this:

 ```yaml
 diploiVersion: v1.0